Mandatory for all developments unless it is classified Exempt Development.

 To assist people determine what is required Council has developed a flowchart to determine whether owner builder permit or home owners warranty is required.
 This is a guide only, may not be correct in all circumstances and should not be relied upon as legal advice.

 Applicants must notify Council that work is going to commence, and who is the Principal Certifier, at least two days prior to work starting.
 This is done by completing a Notice of Commencement Form.

 Critical Stage Inspections

 Your development may require inspections during the construction phase, which will take place at the critical stages of the development.
 This is to ensure that the construction works have been undertaken in accordance with the Building Code of Australia and relevant standards.
-If all critical stage inspection are not carried out by the PCA it may preclude the issue of an Occupation Certificate.
+If all critical stage inspection are not carried out by the Principal Certifier it may preclude the issue of an Occupation Certificate.